Update cookies preferences

 Bronze.
 Outdoor equipment

-The play of vertical and oblique lines of this fence produces a sensation of movement as the observer moves forwards, while the narrow profile of the bars renders it almost invisible when viewed from a distance, where its presence as a barrier is unnecessary.
+The interplay of vertical and oblique lines generates a perception of movement as the observer walks past, while the slender profile of the bars makes the fence almost invisible when viewed from a distance—where its presence as a physical barrier is no longer required.